Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Proposed Model: HicRec

 In general, the total loss is then defined as follows:

-where the $\Omega$ denotes the training instances with the form of BPR in training datasets.
-For each record pair $(u,i)$, we randomly sample 1 negative items $j$ to build the triple tuple in the BPR.
-Since the problem of over-fitting may influence the training of HicRec, we adopt the L2 regularization with coefficient $\lambda$, and the $\Phi$ denotes all parameters in our model.
-Moreover, the adaptive moment estimation (Adam) \cite{adam} is used to minimize the total loss and update the parameters in our model.
+where $\Omega$ denotes the training instances with the form of BPR in the training datasets.
+For each record pair $(u,i)$, we randomly sample 1 negative item $j$ to build the triple tuple in the BPR.
+Since the over-fitting problem may influence the training of HicRec, we adopt L2 regularization with coefficient $\lambda$, and $\Phi$ denotes all parameters in our model.
+Moreover, adaptive moment estimation (Adam) \cite{adam} is used to minimize the total loss and update the parameters in our model.
+Algorithm \ref{algorithm_hicrec} gives the overall steps of our model.